gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 In the last two configurations, it is common to declare client Regions that connect to a cache server.

-[spring-data-gemfire-name] offers dedicated support for each configuration through its [client-cache](#configuring-gemfire-clientcache) elements: `client-region` and `pool`. `client-region` defines a client Region, and `pool` defines a Pool of connections used and shared by the
+Spring Data for VMware GemFire offers dedicated support for each configuration through its [client-cache](#configuring-gemfire-clientcache) elements: `client-region` and `pool`. `client-region` defines a client Region, and `pool` defines a Pool of connections used and shared by the